 Ear mites are one of the most prevalent parasitic infestations that affect cats.
 Luckily, there are several remedies for ear mites in cats you can try at home.
 If you believe your cat has ear mites, it’s nothing to be overly alarmed about.

 While humans are immune to many parasites, cats and dogs are perfect breeding grounds for these creatures.
 Ear mites are nasty little parasites that enjoy the environment inside of your cat’s ears.
-They like to nest in your cat’s ear canal.
+The ear canal is where these parasites thrive.

-These parasites are very contagious and are extremely common.
-The most frequent ear mite infestation in cats is Otodectes Cynotis.
+Ear mites are very contagious, especially to other cats and dogs, and are very common.
+The most frequent ear mite infestation in cats is Otodectes cynotis.
 Several ear mite medicines and websites also refer to it as Otodectic Mange.

-These parasites feed on the skin and debris inside of the ear.
-Ear mites will lay eggs in the ear canal, which have a gestation period of roughly two weeks.
+These parasites feed on the debris inside of the ear.
+Ear mites will lay eggs in the ear canal, which have a gestation period of roughly two to three weeks.
 By week three, these mites are adults and ready to lay eggs themselves.
 Outdoor cats are much more likely to contract ear mites, but indoor cats can get them too.

 These parasites love to infest your cat’s ears, but they can reproduce quickly and spread to the eyes, neck, armpits, and other warm dark areas.
 They cause inflammation in the ear, and your cat’s scratching can lead to further infection.

-Cats that are infected will incessantly scratch at the ears and shake their heads.
+Cats that are infested will incessantly scratch at the ears and shake their heads.
 Some cats may even scratch to the point of pulling out chunks of hair and skin.
-Damage to the eardrums from constant scratching is also typical.
+Damage to the eardrums from secondary infections can occur in rare instances.

-In extreme cases, some cats shake their heads to the point of creating a hematoma in the ear.
+In extreme cases, some cats shake their heads to the point of creating an ear hematoma (the cartilage in the ear flap (pinna) separates and leads to a pocket of blood on the ear beneath the skin).
 Ear mites are more common in kittens and are easily passed to other animals.

 Causes of Ear Mites in Cats

-Ear mites can spread from one pet to another very quickly.
+Ear mites can spread from one pet to another.
 Ear mites in cats make up more than half of all cat ear infections.
-It’s easy for a cat to become infected with ear mites if they have come into contact with another infected pet, played with contaminated toys, or have poor ear hygiene.
+It’s easy for a cat to become infested with ear mites if they have come into contact with another infested pet, played with contaminated toys, or have poor ear hygiene.

-With this said, it’s more likely than not that your cat got these pesky parasites by coming into contact with another infected animal.
+With this said, it’s more likely than not that your cat got these pesky parasites by coming into contact with another infested animal.